Mathz1307/Mathz1307/README.md

-- 👋 Hi, I’m Mateus, an Informatics Engineering Student from Portugal
+Informatics Engineering Student from Portugal
-- 👀 I’m interested in coding, gaming and Linux
+- 👀 I’m interested in coding and gaming
-- 🌱 I’m currently learning C++
 - 📫 How to reach me: message me on Discord (mathz__)

 <!---